UCormorant/p5-uc-model-twitter/README.md

 U=Cormorant <u@chimata.org>

-# LICENSE
+# LICENCE AND COPYRIGHT

 Copyright (C) U=Cormorant.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-See [perlartistic](http://search.cpan.org/perldoc?perlartistic).
+This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+See [perlartistic](https://metacpan.org/pod/perlartistic).